clementGOURIOU/benchmark_motorbike/README.md

 **OpenFOAM HPC Benchmark suite**

-The respository is intended to be a shared repository with relevant data-sets and information created in order to:
+The repository is intended to be a shared repository with relevant data-sets and information created in order to:

 *  provide user guides and initial scripts to set-up and run different data-sets on different HPC architectures
 *  provide to the community an homogeneous term of reference to compare different hardware architectures, software environments, configurations, etc.